 Cloud database services represent fully managed or serverless database platforms provided by cloud vendors like AWS, Azure, and Google Cloud, eliminating the operational burden of provisioning, patching, and scaling infrastructure.
 These services enable organizations to focus on application development rather than database administration, offering built-in features like automated backups, high availability, and global distribution.
-Understanding the trade-offs between relational and NoSQL models, scaling patterns, and consistency guarantees is essential for architecting resilient, cost-effective data platforms.
+In 2026, the landscape has expanded beyond traditional relational and NoSQL models to include purpose-built vector databases for AI workloads, distributed NewSQL systems offering global ACID transactions, and HTAP databases unifying transactional and analytical processing in a single cluster.
 A key design consideration: managed services abstract complexity but may limit low-level control—choosing the right service requires balancing flexibility, cost, and operational simplicity for your specific workload characteristics.

 What This Cheat Sheet Covers